hashicorp/terraform-google-consul/examples/root-example/README.md

    print out the IP addresses of the Consul servers and some example commands you can run to interact with the cluster:
    `../consul-examples-helper/consul-examples-helper.sh`.

+### WARNING: This example exposes your cluster to the public Internet!

+This example enables your Consul Client and Consul Server to be accessible from `0.0.0.0/0` (any IP address) by default.
+This is not an acceptable security posture in a production setting!
+In a production setting, you should set the `allowed_inbound_cidr_blocks_http_api` property of the [consul-cluster]( https://github.com/hashicorp/terraform-google-consul/tree/master/modules/consul-cluster) module to either an empty list or a limited range of IP addresses.

+Note that for access within GCP, using the `allowed_inbound_tags_http_api` module property is preferred.